 Higher education needs to be original.
 In a sense, higher education must solve the fundamental problems faced by the nation.
 The current system forces us to become victims of education capitalism driven by multinational companies such as Elsevier, Thomson Reuters and Quacquarelli Symonds (QS).
-Directly and indirectly, consciously and unconsciously, higher education’s vision and mission are also controlled by these capitalists’ force.
+Directly and indirectly, consciously and unconsciously, these capitalists’ forces control higher education’s vision and mission.
 As a result, many universities leave their wisdom.

 Higher education becomes rational in detail but irrational in general.
 It seems logical with measurable instruments at the scientific, administrative level, such as research results in bibliography data, but irrational when we talk about the real contributions to science and technology and humanizing humans, especially in developing countries.
 Until now, we are still consumers, not producers of technological products.
 Higher education needs to be put on its original purpose, namely sovereign, dignified and humanized.
 It needs to ask, are we already free or become voluntary slaves of the capitalist forces that make up the higher education system today?

 Criticism of the current higher education system